shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 * **callback**
 Callback method which should be iterated through

-The `Shopware.window.Progress` now expect that the application handles the data processing.
-Since most situations only send an ajax request, you have to call the `callback()` afterwards to let the process continue.
+The `Shopware.window.Progress` now expects that the application handles the data processing.
+Since most situations only send an AJAX request, you have to call the `callback()` afterwards to let the process continue.

-In the example above, an ajax request will be send to the `deactivateProductsAction()` method in the plugin controller.
+In the example above, an AJAX request will be sent to the `deactivateProductsAction()` method in the plugin controller.

 <div style="text-align:center;">